georgia-tech-db/evadb/docs/source/reference/ai/yolo.rst

     AND Color(Crop(data, bbox)) = 'black';

 The second query builds upon the first by further filtering the results to only include images of Great Danes.
-The ``DogBreedClassifier`` UDF is used to classify the cropped portion of the image as a Great Dane.
+The ``DogBreedClassifier`` function is used to classify the cropped portion of the image as a Great Dane.
 The ``WHERE`` clause adds an additional condition to filter the results to only include objects labeled as "dog", with a color of "black", and classified as a "great dane".

 .. code-block:: sql